-- Consideration of the Audited Accounts of the Company for the year ended 31st December, 2017, and the Reports of the Directors and Auditors; - 2.
-To re-elect Rosalyn Darkwa as a Director; - 3.
-To appoint Edward Ntim-Addae as a Director; - 4.
-To approve Directors Fees; - 5.
-To authorize Directors to determine the remuneration of the Auditors; and - 6.
-To consider and if thought fit to pass the following as a special resolution:
+- 1. Consideration of the Audited Accounts of the Company for the year ended 31st December, 2018 and the Reports of the Directors and Auditors; - 2.
+To re-elect Eugene Addison as a Director; - 3.
+To approve Directors Fees; and - 4.
+To authorize Directors to determine the remuneration of the Auditors;